 How do we evaluate the data we collect to arrive at a decision whether or not to rent to a prospective tenant?
 It is very important that our tenant selection process be sufficiently cautious but not overly so.
 Lack of caution in tenant screening results in high turnover, lost rent, and property damage.
 Overly-cautious tenant screening methods result in long-term vacancies and lost rents.
 It is important to look at a number of other factors…not just applicant’s credit score.
+We use a 21 point scoring card:

 Download Rice Real Estate’s Scoring Card.